 - Parental right of appeal against a school with places available that has refused admission to an application for a place in a year group other than Year 1 or Year 8

 - Revised procedures for admissions complaints to the Department of Education Post-Years 1 and 8, with letters and forms

-Parental right of appeal to the Exceptional Circumstances Body
+3. Parental right to apply to the Exceptional Circumstances Body

 - Appealing a school place decision - nidirect website